Oatmeal pancakes

 Directions

 • Frying the eggplants.
-In a wide skillet, on medium low heat, slowly brown the eggplants in some olive oil for about 20- 30 minutes or until soft.
+In a wide large skillet, on medium low heat, slowly brown the eggplants in some olive oil for about 20- 30 minutes or until soft.
 They will not cook any more so make sure they are soft and well cooked before you add it to the sauce.
 Stir frequently.
 Make sure they don’t burn.
 Set aside.

 • Making the sauce.
-Crumple the saffron between your thumb and index finger and add hot liquid, stir well (optional).
-Otherwise you can just put whole saffron strains in the dish.
-Set aside.
-On medium high heat warm up 1 Tbsp oil and add the ginger for 5 minutes.
+On medium high heat, warm up oil and add the ginger for 5 minutes.
 Then add the paprika, cumin, garlic and stir for 1 minute to activate the spices.
 Add the chopped tomatoes and stir well.
 You can add a little water here too.
-Cook the tomatoes for about 5 minutes until they have become ‘saucy’.
-Add the saffron, cinnamon stick, freshly graded nutmeg and hot pepper.
+Cook the tomatoes for about 5 minutes until they become ‘saucy’.
+Add the saffron, cinnamon stick, and hot pepper.
 Bring to a boil and turn down the heat.
 Cook for 10 minutes on low medium heat.
 Add a little water if needed.
 Add the browned onions, eggplants and garbanzo beans from earlier.
 Cook for 5 more minutes covered.
 Let the dish sit for 15 minutes so the flavors can come together.
 Take out the cinnamon stick and the hot pepper pieces.
-Add salt and pepper or anything else that needs to be adjusted.
+Add freshly graded nutmeg, salt and pepper or anything else that needs to be adjusted.

 • Serve with cilantro, rice or couscous and yogurt sauce.
 I also added some baked sweet mama squash slivers and they nicely complemented each other.